How to buy the best travel kettle

 Travel kettles tend to weigh around 0.5kg, while full-sized kettles can weigh as much as 1.6kg.
 The lighter the better, but the flip side is that it's likely to have a small capacity.

 Travel kettles can only boil up to 1 litre of water, and in many cases, only half a litre.
-There are a couple of full-sized kettles we've tested that are as light as travel kettles (0.5kg) such as the Argos Value 901/6710 - but can take up to 1.6 litres of water.
-If you think this might be a good option for you, click on the link to see how it compares with the travel kettles we've tested.
+There are a couple of full-sized kettles we've tested that are as light as travel kettles (0.5kg) but can take up to 1.6 litres of water, so this might be a better bet for packing in your suitcase.

 Because of the bigger capacity, these kettles are a little larger in size than most travel kettles.
 Travel kettles tend to be about 17/18cm tall, 10/11cm deep and 15/17cm wide.
 One of the largest travel kettles we've tested, in both capacity and size, is the Lloytron E886 travel kettle, which as a 0.9 litre capacity, weighs just 0.5kg and measures 20.5x9.5x19cm.